mchopradu/ACBR_Ankalan/README.md

 # ACBR_Ankalan

-## Advancing Drug Discovery with Machine Learning Models for BCR-ABL, HDAC6, PARP1 and Telomerase Inhibitors.
+## ACBR_Ankalan Webserver: Advancing Drug Discovery with Machine Learning Models for BCR-ABL, PARP1, HDAC6, and Telomerase Inhibitors

-This repository contain details, codes and the associated ML models of the ACBR Ankalan web-server deployed on the following link [ACBR Ankalan](https://bic.acbr.du.ac.in/ankalan) for any one to use it freely for educational and research purposes.
+This repository is a part of the abovementioned research article and contain details, codes and the associated ML models of the webserver deployed on the following link [ACBR Ankalan](https://bic.acbr.du.ac.in/ankalan).
+It is available for any one to use it freely for educational and research purposes.

+DOI of the research article- Coming soon

 ## Description
-ACBR_Aankalan is an open-source web server designed to help with target-driven early-stage drug discovery.
+ACBR_Aankalan is an open-source webserver designed to help with target-driven early-stage drug discovery.
 It uses proprietary Machine Learning classifiers to predict the bioactivity class (active or inactive) of the molecules against various cancer targets.
 With its user-friendly interface , ACBR_Aankalan enables researchers to predict, conduct virtual screening, and use the tool into larger drug discovery pipelines.

 ACBR_Aankalan has two types of modules for each target (BCR-ABL, HDAC6, PARP1 and Telomerase)-